Mid West Ports Authority

 Mid West Ports Authority (MWPA) is governed by the Board of Directors appointed by the Minister for Transport.
 MWPA manage the following ports:

 - the port of Geraldton and the proposed port of Oakajee which are governed by the Port Authorities Act 1999; and

-- the privately owned ports of Cape Cuvier and Useless Loop which are governed by the Shipping and Pilotage Act 1967 and which were previously under the jurisdiction of the Department of Transport.
+- the privately owned ports of Cape Cuvier and Useless Loop which are governed by the Department of Transport.

 The Geraldton Port is located in the heart of the city of Geraldton.
 Geraldton is 424 kilometres north of Perth, 1,340 kilometres south of Port Hedland and 990 kilometres west of Kalgoorlie.